Effective Ways to Stop Straining Your Vocal Chords

 Aspiring singers often commit the mistake of straining their voice.
 It usually happens when they try too hard to sing some particular notes.
 The outcome?
 A hurt throat.
 A hurt voice.
 A hurt passion.
 Then, the voice may truly sound different because it’s – in a way – become injured.
 The notes produced by this voice would be harsh and unmelodious.

-However, we are going to tell you how to stop straining your voice, and get easily along with your passion of singing.
+However, I am going to tell you how to stop straining your voice and get easily along with your passion for singing.

 Novice vocalists do not use the support of their diaphragm.
-If they did, they’d not end up with strained voice.
-The diagram is the muscular wall that separates your chest cavity from your abdomen.
+If they did, they’d not end up with a strained voice.
+The diaphragm is the muscular wall that separates your chest cavity from your abdomen.
 As you naturally breathe in and out, it expands and contracts.
-While you’re singing, it should keep contracting and expanding so that you actually have enough air that you can let out to produce any notes smoothly.
+While you’re singing, it should keep contracting and expanding so that you actually have enough air that you can produce any notes smoothly.

-- Initially, it may help you to keep your hands on just below your chest.
+- Initially, it may help you to keep your hands just below your chest.

 - As you sing, you should feel that area contract and expand.
 It means you’re singing appropriately.

-Always sing with your lower jaw dropped, as if you were totally surprised over some amazing piece of news.
+Always sing with your lower jaw dropped, as if you were totally surprised by some amazing piece of news.
 It means the corner of your lips should not look like corners.
 They ought to look vertical.
-This helps to keep your larynx down, which is a basic technique for singing without putting a strain on the voice.
+This helps you keep your larynx down, which is the basic technique for singing without putting a strain on your voice.

-If the throat is narrowed, there’d be too much stress on the vocal cords, which means unnecessary strain on them.
+If your throat is narrowed, there’d be too much stress on the vocal cords, which causes an unnecessary strain on them.
 You need to keep the roof of your mouth up while the back of your tongue down.
-This way, the air that comes out produces free but potent notes, and – of course – you’d not have to strain your voice then.
+This way, the air that comes out produces free but potent notes, and – of course – you would then not strain your voice.

 It may help you to sing an “Ahh” sound for a few minutes before you start singing.
 It’ll relax your throat and put it in a state of remaining open.